-Benefit Description You pay After the calendar year deductible NOTE: The calendar year deductible applies to almost all benefits in this not apply. s Section.
+Benefit Description You pay After the calendar year deductible NOTE: The calendar year deductible applies to almost all benefits in this not apply.
+Section.
 We say "(No deductible)" when it does Covered medications and supplies Each enrollee will receive a description of our prescription drug program, a combined prescription drug/Plan identification card, a mail order form/patient profile and a preaddressed reply envelope.
 Your SAMBA Health Insurance Identification Card serves as your drug program identification card.
-You may purchase the following medications and supplies prescribed by a physician from either a pharmacy or by mail: Drugs that by Federal law of the United States require a doctor's written prescription for purchase Insulin Needles and syringes for the administration of covered medications, such as insulin Contraceptive drugs and devices Growth hormone therapy (GHT) Network Retail: \$15 generic/\$25 name brand single source (no generic substitute)/ \$30 multisource name brand copayment (no deductible) Non-Network Retail: \$15 generic/\$25 name brand single source (no generic)/ \$30 multisource name brand copayment, plus the difference in cost had you used a participating Plan network pharmacy (no deductible) Network Mail Order: \$15 generic/\$25 name brand single source (no generic substitute)/\$30 multisource name brand copayment, plus the difference in cost had you used a participating Plan network pharmacy (no deductible) Network Mail Order: \$15 generic/\$25 name brand single source (no generic substitute)/\$30 multisource name brand copayment (no deductible) Note: Medicare enrollees pay the same prescription drug copayments as listed above.
-Not covered: All Charges • Drugs and supplies for cosmetic purposes, e.g., Retin A, Minoxidil, Rogaine • Nutritional supplements and vitamins (except injectable B-12) • Nonprescription medicines (over-the-counter medication) • The difference in cost between the name brand drug and the generic substitute, if requested by you but not required by your doctor, when a generic equivalent is available. • Drugs for sexual dysfunction, e.g., Viagra, Muse, Caverject, etc. Note: Drugs to aid in smoking cessation are covered only under Educational classes and programs (Section 5(a)) .
+You may purchase the following medications and supplies prescribed by a physician from either a pharmacy or by mail: • Drugs that by Federal law of the United States require a doctor's written prescription for purchase • Insulin • Needles and syringes for the administration of covered medications, such as insulin • Contraceptive drugs and devices • Growth hormone therapy (GHT) • Fertility drugs (coverage is limited to \$5,000 per person, per lifetime) Copayments per prescription or refill are: Network Retail: \$10 generic/\$25 formulary name brand/\$40 non-formulary name brand copayment (no deductible) Non-Network Retail: \$10 generic/\$25 formulary name brand/\$40 non-formulary name brand copayment plus the difference in cost had you used a participating Plan network pharmacy (no deductible) Network Mail Order: \$10 generic/\$35 formulary name brand/\$50 non-formulary name brand copayment (no deductible) Note: Medicare enrollees pay the same prescription drug copayments as listed above.
+Not covered: All Charges Drugs and supplies for cosmetic purposes, e.g., Retin A, Minoxidil, Rogaine • Nutritional supplements and vitamins (except injectable B-12) Nonprescription medicines (over-the-counter medication) The difference in cost between the name brand drug and the generic substitute, if requested by you but not required by your doctor, when a generic equivalent is available. • Drugs for sexual dysfunction, e.g., Viagra, Muse, Caverject, etc. • Cost of fertility drugs which exceed the \$5,000 plan limitation.